Holidays such as Christmas and Thanksgiving are my favorite time of year.

-The most recent thing to happen to one of our pets happened to Odie, my daughter’s French Bulldog puppy.
-He doesn’t live with me but I
+The most recent thing to happen to one of our pets happened a few years ago to Odie, my daughter’s French Bulldog.

-babysit puppysit him 3-4 days a week.
+babysit dog-sit him 3-4 days a week.

 This didn’t happen while he was with me.

 Mr. Odie took an ornament off the tree and ate it!
-Thanks God it wasn’t glass or it would have been much more serious.
+Thank God it wasn’t glass or it would have been much more serious.

-I had received several large chocolate bars from my boss as a Christmas gift and I put them on the kitchen counter, which should have been too high for any of the dogs to reach.
+I had received several large chocolate bars from my boss as a Christmas gift and I put them up on the kitchen bar, which should have been too high for any of the dogs to reach.

 I noticed the next day, they were gone but figured my son or someone else in the family ate them.
 Well someone else did eat them but it wasn’t a human family member.

 He was fine when I left that morning for a hair appointment.
 When I came back a few hours later, he was dead.

 I have carried a lot of guilt about this over the years since they were my candy bars and I left them on the counter.

 So rule number one: Never leave food that is toxic to dogs out, even if you believe your dog won’t be able to reach it.

 So you may wonder what kind of food to keep away from dogs.
 Here’s a list of typical holiday foods:

 - Fruit cake it’s often soaked in alcohol which can be toxic to dogs since they absorb alcohol so much faster than humans.
-They also usually contain raisins, currants and candied grapes.
+They also usually contain raisins, currants, and candied grapes.
 All those are toxic to dogs.

 - Turkey Bones These are brittle and your dog can easily choke on them.

 - Bread dough that has yeast in it.
 If your dog eats it, it will expand in his stomach and can cause serious damage.